Mohun Bagan Super Giant: Struggle with consistency (1948–1950s)

 On the club's diamond jubilee, West Bengal's Chief Minister Dr. Bidhan Chandra Roy was invited to exhibition matches hosted by the club, that included three friendlies against Swedish club Helsingborg.
 Runu Guha Thakurta, a renowned forward, was acquired by the club that year.
 In 1950, India had received a direct qualification to the FIFA World Cup, with club captain Manna being leading the team, but All India Football Federation refused to play.
 Despite acquiring the services of some of the famed players the club failed to dominate in major tournaments, where they were regularly outshined by the Pancha Pandav led East Bengal and Syed Abdul Rahim's Hyderabad City Police team.

-Chuni Goswami at Mohun Bagan Ground in 2020.

-"Mohun Bagan was my favorite team from my childhood.
-I was a regular visitor of all Mohun Bagan matches when I was a student at Kolkata.
-Sometimes, when I didn't have money to buy the ticket, I could not stop myself.
-I watched the match from the outside.
-I was always aware of the up-to-date news of the club."